 6. Getting to the Suburbs

 For day trips or exploring beyond the city, use regional trains or buses.
-Destinations like Ludwigsburg Palace or the vineyards of Esslingen are easily accessible.
+Destinations such as Ludwigsburg Palace and the vineyards of Esslingen are easily accessible.

 - Regional Trains & Buses: Quick rides to Ludwigsburg Palace, Esslingen, and more.